 Article 44 is unambiguous about the central role given to mothers :

 44. The lineal descent of the people of the Five Nations shall run in the female line.
 Women shall be considered the progenitors of the Nation.
 They shall own the land and the soil.
 Men and women shall follow the status of the mother19 .

 Matriarchies were common among Aboriginal societies in North America.
 Work to restore their status as authentic matriarchies is a valuable source of inspiration to help establish modern matriarchies.
-Barbara Alice Mann, a proud descendant of the Iroquois matriarchy, is one of the leading figures of this movement.
+Barbara Alice Mann, a proud descendant of the Iroquois matriarchy, is one of this movement's leading figures.
 For example, her work dates the Iroquois Confederacy establishment back to 1142.
-That places the Iroquois Confederacy among the oldest democracies still alive, with the cantons of Switzerland and the Government of Iceland20 .
+That places the Iroquois Confederacy among the oldest democracies still alive, with the Switzerland's cantons and Iceland's Government20 .

 But consider the Iroquois nation a democracy is certainly debatable.
 Without directly contradicting this statement, Barbara Alice Mann believes that the idea of distributing equal political power among the entire population is "a prescription for disaster" 21 .